awsdocs/amazon-s3-userguide/doc_source/ensure-object-ownership.md

 With the bucket owner preferred setting for Object Ownership, you, as the bucket owner, own and have full control over new objects that other accounts write to your bucket with the `bucket-owner-full-control` canned ACL\.
 However, if other accounts write objects to your bucket without the `bucket-owner-full-control` canned ACL, the object writer maintains full control access\.
 You, as the bucket owner, can implement a bucket policy that allows writes only if they specify the `bucket-owner-full-control` canned ACL\.

 **Note**
-If you have ACLs disabled with the bucket owner enforced setting, you, as the bucket owner, automatically own and have full control over all the objects in your bucket\.
+If you have ACLs disabled with the Bucket owner enforced setting, you, as the bucket owner, automatically own and have full control over all the objects in your bucket\.
 You don't need to use this section to update your bucket policy to enforce object ownership for the bucket owner\.

 The following bucket policy specifies that account *`111122223333`* can upload objects to *`DOC-EXAMPLE-BUCKET`* only when the object's ACL is set to `bucket-owner-full-control`\.
 Be sure to replace *`111122223333`* with your account and *`DOC-EXAMPLE-BUCKET`* with the name of your bucket\.